ivision-research/dtu/README.md

 - `DTU_CLIPBOARD_EXECUTABLE` - Used by the UI to put some prepopulated commands into your clipboard.
 If this doesn't exist that functionality will jsut silently fail, see below for more info
 - `DTU_ANDROID_API_LEVEL` - Set the API level, otherwise this is discovered dynamically with ADB

+### Taint analysis

+`dtu` has support for taint analysis: tracking parameters through method calls in the framework.
+This is a powerful tool for finding bugs and the CLI comes with some canned queries (see `dtu taint`) for IPC entrypoints that can get you started right away.
+Taint analysis is currently a work in progress, so it shouldn't be considered comprehensive and it may take a significant amount of time for very busy methods.
+You can also access the taint analysis functionality via the Python bindings.

 ### Diffing and `dtu diff ui`

 Note: when you open the diff TUI via `dtu diff ui`, type `?` to get some basic help.